创建线束布局图

 All physical connections within the harness are defined as harness bundles (even if a bundle contains just a single wire).
 Each bundle must start and end at a connection point.
 At the initial import of harness design data, each component has a connection point automatically placed next to it, and this connection point is associated with the component and all of its pins.
 If required by the design's physical structure, new connection points can be placed, and assigned objects of a connection point can be configured.

 To assist in understanding the connectivity of components in the layout drawing document, you can display the connectivity graph in the layout drawing.
-When the Connective Graph option is enabled on the System – Navigation page of the Preferences dialog, use the Alt+Click shortcut on a component to display the connectivity graph in the design space.
+When the Connective Graph option is enabled on the System – Navigation page of the Preferences dialog, use the Alt+Click shortcut on a component to display the connective graph in the design space.
 Clear the graph through the Shift+C shortcut or the Clear Filter command from the right-click menu.

 Working with Connection Points